laurenemarcus/hair_salon/README.md

 INTRODUCTION
 ------------
-The Hair Salon allows the owner to add a list of his or her stylists and the clients for those stylists.
+The Hair Salon allows an owner to add a list of his or her stylists and then the clients for those stylists.

 REQUIREMENTS
 ------------